eliteroofing/testServer/README.md

 ## Run Server

-Run this script : `npm start server` (It will start the server on watch mode using Nodemon).
+Run this script : `npm start it` (It will start the server on watch mode using Nodemon).

 ## Go to http://localhost:8080